By Finn Christo, Qualified Personal Trainer And Ted Talk Speaker

 Having X amount of days behind/ahead of you can be a great kick up the butt.
 Six weeks until Ibiza with the lads?
 Count those days down.
 Two weeks into your new diet?
 Mark them down!

-Seeing progression is a great way to keep you honest.
+Seeing progression is a great way to keep up that fitness motivation and to keep you honest.
 Use a whiteboard in your kitchen or just a board pen and your bathroom mirror.
 Whatever works.